Microblading Healing Process: Day by Day

 Again, don’t freak out.

-Don’t run to the microblading artist asking for a money refund thinking that the whole treatment was unsuccessful.
+Don’t run to the microblading artist asking for a refund thinking that the whole treatment was unsuccessful.
 This happens to almost everyone who has had their brows microbladed.

 The hardest period is behind you and your microblading recovery is almost over.

 Your microbladed brows are taking their final shape.
-They might look patchy at the beginning, but some microbladed strokes will reappear.
-This is still not the end of the microblading healing process, and you need to be patient just a bit longer.
+They might look patchy at the beginning, but some strokes will reappear.
+This is still not the end of the microblading healing process, and you need to be patient a bit longer.

 You might feel excited because the final look of your brows is just around the corner.
 You are also relieved because all the scabbing is over.
 The skin of the treated area is not so sensitive anymore, so you can slowly start behaving normally, but keep following your artist’s instructions and avoid certain products and activities.